context-sdk/react-native/README.md

 ## Overview

+Follow these steps to add ContextSDK to your app, and refer to the [official documentation](https://docs.decision.contextsdk.com/) for additional details and advanced configuration.

 - **Step 1**: Add ContextSDK to your app
 - **Step 2**: (Optional) Log any events
 - **Step 3**: Ship an App Store update with ContextSDK